dalex01/Udacity-Classic-Arcade-Game-Clone/README.md

 # Classic Arcade Game Clone

-##Requirement
+## About the project

+You was provided visual assets and a game loop engine; using these tools you add a number of entities to the game including the player characters and enemies to recreate the classic arcade game Frogger.
+All was done using JavaScript’s object oriented programming features.

+## Requirement

+Project was reviewed according to this [rubric](http://i.imgur.com/6qFLn8r.png).
 Game is optimized for the screens with Y resolution (height) not less than 1080 pixels.

-## Start
+## How to use

-* download all game files locally and start index.html file
+* download all game files locally with command `git clone https://github.com/dalex01/fend-arcade-game.git` and start index.html file
-* or simply go to start page and play: http://dalex01.github.io/Udacity-Classic-Arcade-Game-Clone/
+* or simply go to start page and play: http://dalex01.github.io/fend-arcade-game/

 To choose character press number from 1 to 5